Session ID

 Creating a session

-assumes that each transaction is its own session.
-In order to add a transaction to a session, the ingress request to gecholog
+By default, gecholog assumes that each transaction is its own session.
+In order to add a transaction to a session, the ingress request to gecholog needs to contain a valid Session-Id request header populated with the previous transaction_id of the session.

-request with a Session-Id
+Example cUrl request with a Session-Id request header.

 setx OPENAI_API_KEY "your_api_key"